Home > Shipments/Mail

 - Use ListVUe to determine if the item is controlled for export, and to ensure the item is not being exported to an entity or individual on the Denied Persons List (DPL).

 Keep a copy of the completed document for five years past the last date of shipment activity.
 For more information regarding these documents, see the Best Practices section below

 It is important to take time to prepare for the physical foreign shipment of information or items.
 While some things may be considered export controlled under EAR or ITAR, many things are not controlled.
+Please be sure to review Best Practices below.
 All items to be exported should be reviewed for:

 1) potential export to a sanctioned country

 4) or for support of a prohibited end-use

 You may be required to obtain a license from the federal government for your export and in some situations, a license may not be granted.
 The Export Control Compliance Review Flow Chart may be used as a tool in the analysis of your shipment.

 All international shipments should be reviewed prior to shipping to ensure they are not controlled for export, and to ensure they are not being exported to an entity or individual (end user) on the Denied Party Lists (DPL).

 Use ListVUe to determine if the item is controlled for export, and to ensure the item is not being exported to an entity or individual on the Denied Persons List (DPL).
 Print the search records and keep with the project file for five years past the last date of activity on the project.